AntonioDA2004/real-estate-searcher/README.md

 ✅ Search functionality with location-based filtering.
 ✅ Data persistence using a JSON database.
 ✅ A form to collect user input and process submissions.
 ✅ Clean, modular Angular code with best practices.

+## 🚀 Future Features

+✅ When submitting the form, the user receives feedback ✅ Online demo

 ## ⚙️ Prerequisites